Enforcement powers of police and parking wardens

 - they can enter and move your vehicle to a place where it won’t be a traffic hazard, or order you to move it or authorise a tow-truck operator to move it, if they believe on reasonable grounds that the vehicle is obstructing the road or an entrance or that it’s a safety risk or inconveniencing the public

-- if you don’t have a licence, the police can forbid you to drive any motor vehicle.
+- if you don’t have a licence, the police can forbid you from driving any motor vehicle.

 Police powers to require drivers to stop and give details